Flexible Model Aggregation for Quantile Regression: Introduction

 where \smash{$\hat{g}(x; 0.5)$} denotes the estimate of the conditional median of $Y|X=x$ from DQA, and \smash{$\bar{Y}^* = \frac{1}{m} \sum_{i=1}^m Y^*_i$} is the sample mean of the test responses.
 The PVE curve itself is drawn in blue on the figure.
 The bottom four methods, according to the legend ordering, represent different aggregators, and the rest are individual base models (some are highly nonlinear and flexible themselves) that are fed into each aggregation procedure.
-As we can see, DQA performs very well across the board, and particularly for higher PVE values (which we can think of as problems that have higher signal-to-noise ratios, presenting a greater promise for the flexibility embodied by DQA), it provides massive improvements on the base models and other aggregation methods.
+As we can see, DQA performs very well across the board, and particularly for higher PVE values (which we can think of as problems that have higher signal-to-noise ratios, presenting a greater promise for the flexibility embodied by DQA), it can provide huge improvements on the base models and other aggregators.
+We should be clear that DQA is not uniformly better than all methods on all data sets---some points in the figure lie below 1.
+We provide an alternate visualization in in Appendix \ref{app:intro_revisit} in which this is more clearly visible.